jamesob/txture/README.md

 ## Philosophy

-txture boasts a bare Model-View-Controller core reliant on a simple, powerful plug-in architecture for all modern goodies.
+txture boasts a bare Model-View-Controller core reliant on a simple, powerful plugin architecture for all modern goodies.

 txture is shaped according to the Unix philosophy as tightly as a web log platform can sanely afford.